12 Stocking Stuffers for the DIYer under $25

 I own a power miter saw but I decided to use my manual miter box which I discussed in my article How To Make Square Cuts In Dimensional Lumber.
 It takes a little longer to make the cut but the cuts are still accurate and clean up is a lot quicker because I don't have sawdust blowing all over the room.
 It's faster to make the cuts closer to the work area and all I needed was a small sheet of plastic to catch all the sawdust that falls straight down from the saw.
 No need to vacuum!

 The door casing is positioned with the back down and the thick side of the trim against the fence.
 I used some small clamps to hold the casing tight in the miter box.
 One hand operated the saw, the other held the miter box in place.
 If you have a work table nearby you can clamp the miter box down.
-I'm using some of the Irwin Mini and Micro clamps that came in a set (Irwin Quick-Grip Clamp Set from Home Depot) which is an affordable way to get enough clamps for this project.
+I'm using some of the Irwin Mini and Micro clamps that came in a set (Irwin Quick-Grip Clamp Set) which is an affordable way to get enough clamps for this project.

 Repeat the above steps for the other side of the door.
 Use the first top piece as a template for the second top peice after you're sure it's the right size.
 Save the second top trim for later.